jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 The materialist view is currently being pushed by the Western education system that focuses on thinking instead of feeling.

-For example, critical thinking is taught, but no one has ever heard of criitical feeling.
+For example, critical thinking is taught, but no one has ever heard of critical feeling.

 This is why the Western Civilization has consistently collapsed, as seen in the Fall of Rome, or declined, as seen in the current decline of the West under the rise of China and India.